Wenxinnn/academic-kickstart/content/home/experience.md

   location = "California"
   date_start = "2017-10-01"
   date_end = ""
   description = """Strategize both paid and organic channels with the goal of user acquisition.
 Partner with client marketing teams to develop campaign strategy and maximize campaign ROI.
 Plan and execute YouTube, Instagram, and Facebook influencer marketing campaigns for clients from beauty and fashion industry.
   Manage a content team of 2.
-  Responsibilities include:

 * SEO
 * SEM